-Japan: An accelerating economy, though not quite at breakneck speed Global Economic Outlook, Q3 2017
+Japan: An accelerating economy, though not quite at breakneck speed has been added to your bookmarks.

 The Japanese economy appears to accelerating more robustly, with low unemployment, strong export growth, and positive monetary policy possibly contributing.
 Of course, a declining population is still a concern.

 While it would be an exaggeration to say that Japan’s economy is on fire, it is safe to say that it is doing unusually well.
 The Japanese economy appears to be turning a corner, accelerating to a more robust rate of expansion.
 Of course, given its declining population, it cannot be expected that Japan will ever again return to breakneck growth.
 Still, on a per capita basis, it is doing well.
 There are a number of indicators that point to progress: